ARBUCHELI/DEVELOPER-FOR-MICROSOFT-AZURE-NANODEGREE-SECOND-PART/README.md

 ![](https://raw.githubusercontent.com/ARBUCHELI/BERTELSMANN-SCHOLARSHIP---INTRODUCTION-TO-AZURE-APPLICATIONS-NANODEGREE-PROGRAM/main/Images/37.jpg)

-## Exercise: Virtual Machines vs. App Services
+## Exercise: Virtual Machines vs. App Services:

 ### Virtual Machines vs. App Services
 For each of the three scenarios below, analyze and determine whether a virtual machine or an app service would be best served for the situation.
 It's important to note that this involves some level of ambiguity - you should feel free to expand beyond the given scenario and consider any other areas that might be important in making your decision.